Daniel Awuni

-Daniel Kwame Awuni (born 13 February 2006) is a Ghanaian footballer currently playing as a forward for Accra Lions.
+Daniel Kwame Awuni (born 13 February 2006) is a Ghanaian footballer who plays as a right winger for Serbian club Čukarički.

 Club career

 Awuni signed for Ghana Premier League side Accra Lions from Topscout Football Academy in September 2021.
 His career in Accra got off to a good start, with Awuni finding the net multiple times for his new club.

+On 24 January 2025, Awuni signed a four-year contract with Čukarički in Serbia.